uidaholib/spec-docs/content/processing/spreadsheet.md

 ---
 ### Upload to ArchivesSpace

-To upload completed spreadsheet:
+To upload a completed spreadsheet:
-- In ArchivesSoace, search for the correct Resource Record and click the **Edit** button (right of the record title and date range)
+- In ArchivesSpace, search for the correct Resource Record and click the **Edit** button (right of the record title and date range)

 {% include figure.html img="edit.jpg" alt="AS resource edit" caption="" width="" %}